Wagner Group activities in Libya: GNA captures strategic Al-Watiya Air Base

 In July, the United States imposed sanctions on Wagner individuals and entities for the planting of landmines in and around Tripoli.
 Meanwhile, according to AFRICOM, Russia continued to supply the LNA through the Wagner Group with SA-22 missile launch vehicles, GAZ Tigr IMVs, Typhoon MRAPs and land mines.
 A total of 14 Mig-29 and Su-24 fighter jets had also been delivered.
 According to a UN report, 338 Russian military flights from Syria to Libya were conducted between November 2019, and July 2020, in support of the Wagner Group.
 In early August, a 21-vehicle Wagner convoy moved from Jufra to Sirte.
 Concurrently, the LNA, supported by the PMCs, were reinforcing the Jarif valley south of Sirte with ditches and barriers.

 Mid-September, it was confirmed the Wagner Group was conducting air-strikes in support of the LNA, with two Mig-29s piloted by the PMCs crashing, one at the end of June, and the other in early September.
 A video of the second jets' pilot circulated online, showing him being rescued by an LNA combat helicopter after he parachuted and landed in the desert.
 Towards the end of September, a helicopter transporting ammunition crashed in Sokna, near Al Jufra, while en route to an oil field.
-Four PMCs were killed in the crash.
+Four PMCs were killed in the crash.It was reported in some open source OSINT research sites that Wagner lost at least 6 Pantsir air defense systems in the battles for Libya.

 On 23 October 2020, a new cease-fire agreement was reached in Libya, with peace talks to subsequently begin.
 The talks started on 12 November.
 However, the same day, the GNA's army stated it would not accept further talks with the presence of the PMCs and their anti-aircraft systems in Sirte, after the LNA conducted live-fire exercises and the PMCs blocked their delegation from landing in Sirte, according to the GNA.

 In December 2020, the United States Pentagon revealed that the United Arab Emirates was funding the Russian PMCs in Libya and was the main financial supporter of the Wagner Group.
 By late January 2021, the PMCs built a large trench, or a series of trenches, extending about 70 kilometers from Sirte towards the Wagner stronghold of Jufra.
 The trench was bolstered by a series of elaborate fortifications designed to disrupt land attacks.
 More than 30 defensive positions were dug along the trench with key positions near the Jufra air base and at the Brak airfield further south, where radar defenses were installed and fortified.

 On 31 May 2022, Human Rights Watch stated that information from Libyan agencies and demining groups linked the Wagner Group to the use of banned landmines and booby traps in Libya.
 These mines killed at least three Libyan deminers before the mines' locations were identified.